 If the :ignore_exceptions option is true, exceptions raised by cache_store.get are ignored and nil is returned instead.
 The memcached API is to raise an exception for a missing record, so if you use memcached, you will want to use this option.

-Note that only Model. method calls with a primary key argument are cached using this plugin.
+Note that only lookups by primary key are cached using this plugin.
+The following methods use a lookup by primary key:

 Classes and Modules